This page seeks to provide health information for teenagers.

 For advice about all aspects of sexual health

 We are offering chlamydia testing to all our patients under 25.

 The test is very simple.
 You will be asked to provide a self-taken vaginal swab for women or a 'pee in a pot' urine test for men.
 There will be no need to be examined!

 Don't be concerned if we offer it to you, we are offering it to everyone under 25! further information about chlamydia

 There is a national campaign to immunise young women against HPV.
 Human Papilloma Virus has been linked to cervical cancer.
 Some girls are being immunised at school. .
-If you have not yet started a course, please contact our Pratice Nurse to discuss things.
+If you have not yet started a course, please contact our Practice Nurse to discuss things.

-Teenage girls health issues - Live Well- Health tools - NHS Choices
+Teenage Girls Health Issues - Live Well- Health tools - NHS Choices

 NHS teenage girl video wall on health matters for teenage girls.
 Real-life stories provide advice on dealing with eating disorders

-Teenage boys' health issues- Live Well - NHS Choices - Live Well
+Teenage Boys Health Issues - Live Well - NHS Choices - Live Well

 Introduction to teen boys health articles and videos.
 Includes sexual health, stop smoking advice, alcohol and healthy eating